-See the Guide to the Student Registration/Personal Needs Profile (SR/PNP) Process for the 2018-2019 MCAS Tests at mcas.pearsonsupport.com/resources/manuals under the "PearsonAccessnext Guidance" dropdown menu for the steps to complete.
+See the Guide to the Student Registration/Personal Needs Profile (SR/PNP) Process for the 2019-2020 MCAS Tests at mcas.pearsonsupport.com/resources/manuals under the "PearsonAccess^{next} Guidance" dropdown menu for the steps to complete.

-Late Winter/Early Spring 2019
+G Tasks to Complete BEFORE Test Administration-Late Winter/Early Spring 2020

-- 1. Develop a test security plan for your school that will assist you in preventing issues, and if necessary, detecting incidents and determining actions. - Review MCAS Test Security Requirements (see Part I). - Establish a tracking system (see sample internal tracking forms posted at (www.doe.mass.edu/mcas/testadmin/forms), and develop local procedures to ensure that the chain of custody of secure materials is maintained and that students are provided with required materials for testing.

-- Designate a central locked area for storage of secure materials: student testing tickets, proctor testing tickets, and used scratch paper. - Develop procedures so that students may not access prohibited materials such as cell phones (see list on page 23), including during the transition to a test completion room, and review the TAMs to determine whether test administrators will read the recommended script instructing students to move their cell phones and other prohibited devices to the other side of the room, or whether other school procedures will be used. - Begin planning for the number of staff who will need to be involved in test administration, so that there will be appropriate coverage (e.g., monitors for hallways and restrooms, test administrators, substitute test administrators, test administrators for accommodated groups). - Develop a training plan for staff who will be involved in test administration, including test administrators, technology staff, and hallway monitors. - Develop a communication plan for students and parents/guardians to inform them about prohibited items during testing as well as the consequences for bringing them (see the sample, optional form for students and the letter for parents/guardians).
+- 1. Develop a test security plan for your school that will assist you in preventing issues, and if necessary, detecting incidents and determining actions. - Review MCAS Test Security Requirements (see Part I). - Establish a tracking system (see sample internal tracking forms posted at (www.doe.mass.edu/mcas/testadmin/forms), and develop local procedures to ensure that the chain of custody of secure materials is maintained and that students are provided with required materials for testing. - Designate a central locked area for storage of secure materials: student testing tickets, proctor testing tickets, and used scratch paper. - Develop procedures so that students may not access prohibited materials such as cell phones (see list on page 28), including during the transition to a test completion room, and review the TAMs to determine whether test administrators will read the recommended script instructing students to move their cell phones and other prohibited devices to the other side of the room, or whether other school procedures will be used. - Begin planning for the number of staff who will need to be involved in test administration, so that there will be appropriate coverage (e.g., monitors for hallways and restrooms, test administrators, substitute test administrators, test administrators for accommodated groups). - Develop a training plan for staff who will be involved in test administration, including test administrators, technology staff, and hallway monitors.
+Make sure that staff who will be administering accommodations receive additional training so that all accommodations are correctly given. - Develop a communication plan for students and parents/guardians to inform them about prohibited items during testing as well as the consequences for bringing them (see the sample, optional form for students and the letter for parents/guardians).